-One year ago, I started seeing a practitioner for myofascial release therapy.
+One year ago, I started seeing a practitioner for myofascial release therapy to help alleviate pain from Ehlers Danlos Syndrome (I was diagnosed with hypermobile EDS in 2015).
 The treatments were unlike any massage I’d had before.
 I’d consider it a mix of physical therapy, massage, and magic.
 After a few treatments, the headaches I’d had every single day for over a year disappeared.
 My hands no longer hurt when I pushed a shopping cart.
 I didn’t have to walk around all day with a heat pack on my shoulders.

 According to my practitioner’s website: